tomcircuit/TI59_battery/README.md

 ## The Housing
 I  have several original TI BP01 battery packs, so I was able to measure it and create a 3D model using OpenSCAD.
 This is essentially a 3D solid 'programming language' which for me is much easier to work with than a 'real' 3D CAD program.
+TI-59_LiPo_holder_0v5 is the latest version of holder, to be verified when PCBs are available.

 ## The PCB
 The PCB holds the USB micro B connector, the charging circuitry, the protection circuitry, a connector for the LiPo battery, and most importantly the pads that mate with the contacts in the calculator.
 The overall size of the PCB is 53mm x 28mm.
 The material is 1.6mm thick FR4.
 So that the contact pads do not  tarnish over time, I chose a gold-flash treatment (ENIG).

 The schematic and PCB were designed using KiCAD.
 Note that the PCB can accommodate either a JST or 0.1" two pin battery connector type
+PCB is ordered from PCBWay on 1/14/2021

 ## The LiPo Battery
 I wanted a 1S (3.7V) LiPo battery in the neighborhood of 1200mAhr that would fit within the confines of the original pack envelope.
 This led me to a size "103040" LiPo battery.
 I prefer the JST connector, so I found one with that connector type.
 The PCB can accommodate either JST or "two pin" connectors, so there's some flexibility here.